 With SharePoint default functionality, you can overlay multiple calendars from different parts of your SharePoint site into a single calendar.
 It is quite fairly easy to perform.

 Open the Calendar tab in the ribbon and click Calendars Overlay.
-In the opened window type in a calendar name, select a calendar data source type (SharePoint or Exchange), then select a color to highlight this calendar events.
+In the opened window type in a calendar name, select a calendar data source type (SharePoint or Exchange), then select a color to highlight the events of this calendar.
 Then you need to select a SharePoint list and list view to overlay onto the current calendar.
 Here is the more detailed manual on how to overlay SharePoint calendars.

 Extra Customization Abilities with Virto Calendar

 It is quite common for organizations to not get the desired abilities from the out-of-the-box calendar.
-There, a third party solution, like Virto Calendar web part and O365 app, can help you build and customize SharePoint Calendar the way you want it to be.
+There, a third-party solution, like the Virto Calendar web part and O365 app, can help you build and customize SharePoint Calendar the way you want it to be.

-- SharePoint calendar customization made incredible easy.
+- SharePoint calendar customization made incredibly easy.
 No in-depth skills or coding is required to adjust and customize a SharePoint calendar using Virto Calendar.